 Music is an integral part of the core curriculum in the Junior School (Prep-Year 6) and the Junior Secondary School (Year 7 and 8).

-In Middle School, students may choose the direction of their musical experiences, and in Senior School, they can study Music as part of the VCE or VCE VET course.
+In Junior Secondary and Middle Schools, students may choose the direction of their musical experiences, and in Senior School, they can study Music as part of the VCE or VCE VET course.

 At all levels, students may take extra-curricular private lessons, and play or sing in MLC's many co-curricular (link to co-curricular music) ensembles.